 Aphids

-A Dutch green peach aphid clone (Myzus persicae Sulzer, 1776) was used for the experiments.
+The green peach aphid (Myzus persicae Sulzer, 1776) clone WMp2, originally isolated in the Netherlands (Reinink et al., 1989) and maintained in Colmar since 1992, was used for the experiments.
 It was reared on Chinese cabbage (Brassica rapa L. pekinensis var.
 Granaat) in a growth chamber at 20±1 °C and a 16 h photoperiod.
-Only wingless forms were used in assays.
-For synchronization, adults were placed on detached Chinese cabbage leaves that were laid on 1 % agarose in a Petri dish.
+Plants were grown in TS 3 fine substrate (Klasmann-Deilmann) in round 13 cm diameter pots and watered with fertilizer 209 (Fertil SAS) dissolved in tap water.
+Only wingless morphs were used in assays.
+For synchronization, adults were placed on detached Chinese cabbage leaves that were laid on 1 % agarose (Euromedex) in a Petri dish.
 The adults were removed 24 h later and the newborn larvae used in transcriptomic experiments 5 days later.

 Viruses

-CaMV isolate Cm1841r (Chesnais et al., 2021), which is a transmissible derivative of isolate Cm1841 (Tsuge et al., 1994), and TuYV isolate TuYV-FL1 (Veidt et al., 1988) were maintained in Arabidopsis Col-0 and propagated by aphid inoculation of 2-week-old plants.
-Growth conditions were as described below.
+CaMV isolate Cm1841r (Chesnais et al., 2021), which is an aphid-transmissible derivative of isolate Cm1841 (Tsuge et al., 1994), and TuYV isolate TuYV-FL1 (Veidt et al., 1988) were maintained in Arabidopsis Col-0 and propagated by aphid inoculation of 2-week-old plants.
+Plant growth conditions were as described below.

 Virus infection and aphid infestation

 Seeds of Arabidopsis thaliana Col-0 or Camelina sativa var.
 Celine were germinated in TS 3 fine substrate (Klasmann-Deilmann) in 7*7 cm pots and watered with tap water.
-Growth conditions were 14-h day 10-h night with LED illumination and a constant temperature of 21±1 °C. Two-week-old plants were inoculated with 3-5 wingless Myzus aphids that had been allowed a 24-h acquisition access period on Arabidopsis infected with TuYV or CaMV or on healthy Arabidopsis.
+Growth conditions were 14 h day 10 h night with LED illumination and a constant temperature of 21±1 °C. Two-week-old plants were inoculated with 3-5 wingless Myzus aphids that had been allowed a 24 h acquisition access period on Arabidopsis infected with TuYV or CaMV or on healthy Arabidopsis.
 Plants were individually wrapped in clear plastic vented bread bags to prevent cross contamination.
-Aphids were manually removed after a 48-h inoculation period.
+Aphids were manually removed after a 48 h inoculation period.
 Eighteen days post-inoculation (dpi), 25 to 30 synchronized 5-day-old non-viruliferous aphids were placed for infestation on the rosette (Arabidopsis) or the apical leaves (Camelina) of CaMV- or TuYV-infected or mock-inoculated plants.
 After 72 h infestation (= 21 dpi), aphids were collected with a brush.
 Three biological replicates were used for analysis.
 For Arabidopsis, one biological replicate consisted of 4 plants, from which 25-30 aphids were collected (total of 100-120 aphids).
 For Camelina, one replicate was 3 plants from which 30 aphids were collected (total of 90-100 aphids).
-Aphid samples were conserved at -80 °C until processing.
+Aphid samples were deep-frozen by placing them in a -80 °C freezer and conserved at this temperature until processing.

 RNA purification and Illumina sequencing

-Total RNA was extracted from aphid cells with TRI Reagent (Molecular research center, USA) and chloroform followed by isopropanol precipitation step.
-Briefly, frozen aphids (10-50 mg) were homogenized in 1 ml TRI Reagent and incubated for 2 hours at room temperature.
-Subsequent phase separation by addition of 200 µl cold chloroform and centrifugation for 15 min at 12,000 g was followed by RNA precipitation with 500 µl cold isopropanol.
-After 10 min centrifugation at 12,000 g, the RNA pellet was washed twice with 1 ml of 75 % ethanol, air-dried and resuspended in 30 µl RNase-free water.
+Total RNA was extracted from aphids with TRI Reagent (Molecular Research Center) and chloroform followed by isopropanol (Merck) precipitation.
+Briefly, 10-50 mg of frozen aphids were placed in a mortar cooled with liquid N2, homogenized in 1 ml TRI Reagent and incubated for 2 hours at room temperature.
+Subsequent phase separation by addition of 200 µl cold chloroform (Merck) and centrifugation for 15 min at 12,000 g was followed by RNA precipitation with 500 µl cold isopropanol.
+After 10 min centrifugation at 12,000 g, the RNA pellet was washed twice with 1 ml of 75 % ethanol (Merck), air-dried and resuspended in 30 µl RNase-free water (Merck).
+RNA quantity and purity were measured using NanoDrop 2000c Spectrophotometer (Thermo Fisher Scientific).
+RNA integrity was verified by capillary electrophoresis on LabChip GX (Perkin Elmer).